GooldenApple/vvs-nordstrom/README.md

 The website consists of five main pages:

 - **Home:**
-  An engaging introduction to the company with a clear call-to-action button directing users to the Services page.
-The hero section features an appealing image and concise text to immediately communicate the company's expertise.
+  Engaging hero section with a clear call-to-action button directing users to the Services page.
+  Introduction and "About Us" section highlight trust, professionalism, and company values.

   <details>
   <summary>🏠 Homepage</summary>